First login

 If something goes wrong

-You never see the bootstrap password in the terminal.
-The gateway probably started in a process with its output going elsewhere — check ~/.exolvra/logs/ (if present) or start the gateway in the foreground so stdout prints to your terminal.
+You never see the bootstrap password.
+Exolvra’s console output probably went somewhere you can’t see — check ~/.exolvra/logs/ (if present), or start Exolvra in the foreground so its output prints to your console.

 You signed in but can’t reach the dashboard — you see “Setup required” or an error page.
 Hit /setup directly — some installs land there before the main dashboard is reachable.